DavideLissoni/introsde-2016-assignment-1/README.md

 24/10/2016

-1.Introduction:
+## 1.Introduction:

 This report is about the first assignment  of the Introduction to Service Design and Engineering course.
 The request for this project was to extend the Health Profile Reader/Writer application, implemented during the course laboratory lessons, in the following way:

-Modify the database: use an xml document as database instead of the HashMap of a Pojo  used in the laboratory example.
-The database contains basic information about a person an his/her health profile;
+1. **Modify the database**: use an xml document as database instead of the HashMap of a Pojo  used in the laboratory example.The database contains basic information about a person an his/her health profile;
-Extend the HealthProfile class by adding the methods getHeight, getWeight and getHelathProfile that given the id of a person as input returns respective his/her weight ,height and health profile.
+2. **Extend the HealthProfile class** by adding the methods getHeight, getWeight and getHelathProfile that given the id of a person as input returns respective his/her weight ,height and health profile.
 Again a method that return all the people information present in the DB and finally a function that, given an operator and a weight number as inputs returns all the person that satisfied the condition indicated.
 Note that the database has been change in a xml file, therefore these methods need to use xpath technology;
-Create an xsd schema of the database.xml in order to generate java JAXB  classes through XJC;
+3. **Create an xsd schema of the database.xml** in order to generate java JAXB  classes through XJC;
-Implements two classes that does the marshalling of the classes just generated in order to transform their memory representation in an xml and json files;
+4. **Implements two classes that does the marshalling** of the classes just generated in order to transform their memory representation in an xml and json files;
-Implements a class that does the un-marshalling  of the database.xml and use as data tree representation the JAXB classes generated.
+5. **Implements a class that does the un-marshalling** of the database.xml and use as data tree representation the JAXB classes generated.

 Furthermore the project  must be entirely compilable and executable through ant (I used Apache ivy as dependency manager).

-2.Implementation:
+## 2.Implementation:

 In this chapter will be exposed how the application has been implemented, explaining class to class their functionalities and  their code.

-2.1 HealthProfile.java:
+### 2.1 HealthProfile.java:

 This class is responsible for parse and query the database.xml in order to retrieve the information listed above.
 The first feature then, is to load, in order to parse it, the xml file, by using the DocumentBuilder(DocumentBuliderFactory instance) parse(File) method,  as explained in the laboratory lessons.